jonathan1440/guess-the-book/README.md

 All the occurances of the strings will be recorded, and that data will then be used to determine which book is most likely to be in the jar.

-After looking at the strings, I was able to narrow the options down to one of the Huger Games books.
+After looking at the strings manually, I was able to narrow the options down to the Huger Games books.